forbenaj/AirNES/README.md

 ## Features

-- **Peer-to-Peer LAN connection:** Connect to the host just by joining the same static webpage and being on the same Wi-Fi network.
+- **Peer-to-Peer LAN connection:** Connect to the host just by joining the same static webpage.
+You don't even need to be on the same Wi-Fi network (but it's recommended).
 - **Use your phone as a controller:** Open the same webpage on your phone and use it as a controller.
 - **ROM Upload and Management:** Upload any ROM and have them always at hand.
 - **Cross-Device Play:** Works on both desktop and mobile devices, either as host or as player.